How To Save Money on Food

 Variety is the spice of life

-Stop using recipe books and get experimenting.
-Use all the leftover food in the fridge and in the cupboards before shopping and you could get away with not doing a food shop at all.
+Use up the leftover food in the fridge and in the cupboards before going shopping and you might find you'll get away with not doing a food shop at all.

 Carry your coffee